How to dispose of diseased trees and shrubs

 Small quantities of diseased trees

-Put small quantities of bagged diseased trees and shrubs directly into the black cart as garbage.
+Put small quantities of bagged diseased trees, bushes and shrubs directly into the black cart as garbage.

-- Diseased trees and shrubs should never go in the green cart.
+- Diseased trees and shrubs do not belong in the green cart.

 Large quantities of diseased trees